Download the Git client for your Operating System.

 If you want to revert a file after commit, you must have committed the file at least twice.

 To revert changes before Commit, perform the following steps:

 If you want to retain the last committed version of your file before committing the file:

-- Select the file that you want to retain, and click the Refresh icon.
+- In the Git panel, click the file that you want to retain, and click the Refresh icon.

 - From the confirmation dialog box, click OK.

 The file that you selected is cleared from the modified files list, and the previous version of the file is restored.

 You can create tags whenever you commit your changes in Git.
 You can use tags to mark important commits.
 For example, a check-in for a major change requested by your client.
 The tags act as a pointer to a specific commit.